rick-roche/rickroche.com/site/content/posts/2023-06-25-spectrum-of-platform-engineering-paved-paths/index.md

 {{< admonition type=note title="Is my organisation big enough for this?" open=true >}}
 Absolutely!
 The size of an organisation will only affect the number of people you may need to scale out your engineering practices.
 Either side of the spectrum focuses effort in different ways, but doesn't dictate more or less people.

 The most important factor here is sponsorship and focus.
-An organisation sponsoring long-term value, rather than short-term wins will succeed ([culture - part 4](https://christaceygreen.com/blog/paved-paths-series-part-4-the-anatomy-of-paved-paths#culture)).
+An organisation sponsoring long-term value, rather than short-term wins will succeed (see [culture - part 4](https://christaceygreen.com/blog/paved-paths-series-part-4-the-anatomy-of-paved-paths#culture)).
 {{< /admonition >}}

 Up next, in part 6, we will discuss the important topic of measuring the success of your paved paths - coming soon!